seai-lab/TorchSpatial/source/Data/Image Regression Datasets.rst

 SustainBench Series
 =============================
 The SustainBench series including 6 datasets: Asset Index, Women BMI, Water Index, Child Mortality Rate, Sanitation Index, and Women Edu.
-They were derived from survey data from the Demographic and Health Surveys (DHS) program.
+Satellite images and street-level images are collected in these datasets to predict socio-economic indicators across 7 UN Sustainable Development Goals (SDGs), and the indices data were derived from survey data from the Demographic and Health Surveys (DHS) program.
+See details in `SustainBench <https://sustainlab-group.github.io/sustainbench/docs/datasets/>`_.